 While the temptation may be to shove that broken old chair up in the attic and get to work, as with any desk job, you will most likely be sat in front of a computer for hours at a time.
 A good quality, ergonomically designed office chair with sufficient back support is a must, as is a desk that is big enough to meet your working requirements.
 Don’t skimp on all the other equipment you need to do your job properly, either.
 Make sure your computer is up to the task, and gather all the relevant software that applies to your work.

-Here at LMB Loft Conversions, we are the leading providers of all loft conversion types throughout London.
+Here at LMB Group, we are the leading providers of all loft conversion types throughout London.
 Our expert team will work with you from design through to sign-off, ensuring that your home office conversion meets your exact needs.